J-j-4/file_splitter_joiner/README.md

     python3 ./joiner.py -h
     python3 ./joiner.py orig.mp4 newfile.mp4 11

-Where
+Where:
 orig.mp4 - is your original file that you have split with splitter! newfile.mp4 - would be the name of your new file that you want to the joiner to create 11 - is the number of files the splitter has split the original file into.
     This number changes based on the number of chunk size you choose with the splitter.
 ```